 Mara Haight, Media Manager

 Mara (she/her/hers) joined the violence treatment and prevention community as a victim advocate in 2006, and since this time she has worked in various capacities serving those affected by violence and abuse.
 Mara is licensed as a Clinical Mental Health Counselor and specializes in healing the impact of traumatic experiences, including difficulties with early childhood.
 Mara is the owner and full-time therapist at the Utah Center for Post Traumatic Growth.
 Additionally, she is currently the Media Manager for the Utah Association for Women in Psychology.
-Mara practices therapy from a trauma-informed, intersectional feminist perspective.
-Mara believes that every individual has the ability to heal if given the right combination of empowerment, information, and support.

 Liz Owens, Membership Co-Coordinator